ibm-cloud-docs/Cloudant/api/http.md

 ```
 {: codeblock}

-_Example of a returned header when the client is assumed to accept all formats:_
+*Example of a returned header when the client is assumed to accept all formats*

 The returned content type is `text/plain` even though the information returned by the request is in JSON format.
 {: note}